Barbarossa01/OBI/README.md

 # OBI
-This Repository made by me, Muhammad to control the world, and get 5 in PP :D
+This Repository made by me, to control the world, and get 5 in Project PP :D